 "I take a personalised, holistic and culturally-centred, Indigenous healing approach to trauma, our food, food environments, meal patterns, eating habits, health and wellbeing."CAPABILITY STATEMENT

 In 2016, Tracy was awarded "Future Leader in Indigenous Allied Health", at Indigenous Allied Health Australia’s National Forum in Canberra.

 After finishing her studies in 2017, Tracy worked as both a clinical and community dietitian for First Nations Peoples in South East Queensland.

 During their graduation ceremony in 2018, Tracy was also honoured to be awarded the University of the Sunshine Coast’s Chancellor’s Medal.

 In April 2019, Tracy decided to further pursue her passion for traditional food systems, bushfoods and traditional food security and commenced a PhD researching Indigenous food sovereignty and food security for First Nations Peoples of Australia.
 Tracy has since taken leave from the PhD so that she may focus 100% on her business and support grassroots, community based projects, work and action.

 Evidence supports Tracy's belief that empowerment has sustainable and positive effects on our self-esteem.
 It boosts our capacity to self-determine our individual, family and community health and wellbeing.
-Tracy views health through a strengths-based, holistic and cultural lens, focussing on connections, healing conversations and sustainable strategies.
+Tracy views health through a culturally responsive, trauma integrated, strengths-based, holistic and cultural lens, focussing on connections, healing conversations and sustainable strategies.